ISISComputingGroup/ibex_developers_manual/Script-generator.md

 The muons have at least 3 different script generators.
 All of these are fundamentally table-based systems with varying degrees of functionality on the side.

 MACS is probably the most interesting muon script generator.
-Brief overview of functionality:
+A brief overview of functionality:
 - Define a loop over temperature or field, counting at each point
 - Sends commands to OpenGENIE as it goes - means that scripts can be edited (up to the point when they have started running)
 - Allows users to run arbitrary commands before and after each row is executed